keisanabria/FS-Security/README.md

 - AFTER - Task to be done after finishing the project

 ### In progress:
-- I am going to change to a method where I use the map I had already made before and it will stay static, the only thing that changes is that the mapCreation will be called by a function where the user chooses what map to show up
-    * Simultaneously, pass the map to Wordpress
+- Check how to pass what is being hosted on Dash to Wordpress
     * Uninstall the libraries I don't need anymore and put back the ones I was using before
 - Change total calories population information to be taken from (https://data.census.gov/table/ACSDT5Y2023.B01001?q=B01001:%20Sex%20by%20Age&g=040XX00US72$0600000) instead.
 So as to not do Section 2.2.
 - Construct the code that will implement the json url links to come to have it set up antes de implementing the data
+    * mapCreation will be called by a function where the user chooses what map to show up
 - Change total_calories' last code block to start from the first line intead of the name of the variable
 - Implement the data into the map